-How Humor Therapy Boost Health
+How Humor Therapy Boosts Health

 Below is a list of the most commonly seen benefits of humor therapy on one’s mental health.

-- Humor therapy adds life to one’s years!
+- It adds life to one’s years!

 According to Grace Malonai, PhD, LPCC, DCC, “Highly sensitive people are more likely to be self-reflective and think about the consequences of their actions.”